younelan/domainchecker/README.md

 Open http://localhost:8000/ in a browser.

-Notes
+### Notes
-- The app uses a small `WhoisService` that queries known whois servers, falling back to the system `whois` binary if available.
+- The app uses a small `WhoisService` that queries known whois servers
+- edit config.php to modify list of whois Top Level Domains
 - History is stored in the PHP session.
 The frontend saves a summary of available TLDs after each check.
-- This is a minimal scaffold — improve rate-limiting, input validation, and response parsing before production use.